bufbuild-ru/docs/docs/protovalidate/quickstart/index.md

 2. A `SaveBlogEntryRequest` must have a `status` of `DRAFT`, `PUBLISHED`, or `ARCHIVED`.
 3. An `AddProductToInventoryRequest` must have a serial number starting with a constant prefix and matching a complicated regular expression.

 Protovalidate can meet all of these requirements because all Protovalidate rules are defined in [Common Expression Language (CEL)](https://cel.dev).
-CEL is a lightweight, high-performance expression language that allows expressions like `this.first_flight_duration + this.second_flight_duration < duration('48h')` to evaluate consistently across languages.Adding a CEL-based rule to a field is straightforward.
+CEL is a lightweight, high-performance expression language that allows expressions like `this.first_flight_duration + this.second_flight_duration < duration('48h')` to evaluate consistently across languages.

+Adding a CEL-based rule to a field is straightforward.
 Instead of a providing a static value, you provide a unique identifier (`id`), an error message, and a CEL expression.
 Building on the prior `GetWeatherRequest` example, add a custom rule stating that users must ask for weather forecasts within the next 72 hours:

 ::: info proto/bufbuild/weather/v1/weather_service.proto